How to Create and Install Your Own Boot Animation for Your PlayStation Vita

 F:\fhtgames\cbanim>_

 And you're done!
-You can find boot_animation.img in your folder, ready to be installed in you PSVita.
+You can find boot_animation.img in your folder, ready to be installed in your PSVita.

 With boot_animation.img ready, now you need to copy the file to your PSVita.
-For that, you can use VitaShell via USB or FTP and copy it to the following location:
+You can use VitaShell via USB or FTP to transfer it to the following location in your PSVita's internal storage:

 Now, open CBS-Manager in your PSVita and follow the process of installation.
 You can add a delay of 5, 10 or 15 seconds to the boot if you want to further test your boot image.